 and not later than 5.0 seconds after the deliberate action of the driver described

 I’m totally flabbergasted.
 How complicated is that!
-There is actually a time window of exactly two seconds until the front tyre MUST cross the marking line between the lanes.
-In practice, this means that if you flash too early and the target lane is not clear, the autopilot has no chance of changing lanes in time.
+There is actually a time window of exactly two seconds until the front tire MUST cross the marking line between the lanes.
+Traditionally, this means that if you flash too early and the target lane is not clear, the autopilot has no chance of changing lanes in time.